arnavs1ngh/resume/README.md

 GCSEs
   - 8 grade 9s, 1 grade 8,1 grade 7 and an A*
   - Additional Maths FSMQ - A
-  - Participated in super-curriculars sch as UKMT challenges
+  - Participated in super-curriculars such as UKMT challenges

 ## Projects 💻